radektomasek/keboola-ex-netsuite/README.md

-# keboola-ex-netsuite
+# A Netsuite extractor (Saved Search) for Keboola Connection

-A Netsuite extractor (Saved Search) for Keboola Connection
+A Keboola Connect Extractor component that handles extraction of saved search results from Netsuite.
+Written in Node.js with focus on simplicity.